 Can you see who saved your LinkedIn post?

 Not directly.
 LinkedIn doesn't show you a list of people who saved your post.
-However, if you're a post author, LinkedIn does show the total number of saves (reposts + saves) in your post analytics.
-You can see how many people saved it, but not who they are.
+However, if you're a post author, LinkedIn does show the total number of saves in your post analytics.
+Since 2025, the saves metric is visible separately from reposts, so you can see exactly how many people bookmarked your content.

 Using AuthoredUp's analytics, you can track save counts alongside other engagement metrics across all your posts and spot which content types get saved most often.
-If you're trying to improve your LinkedIn analytics and understand what resonates, the save count is an underrated signal, it tells you what people found valuable enough to come back to.
+The save count is an underrated signal - it tells you what people found valuable enough to come back to.

 FAQ: LinkedIn Saved Posts